thorntail-examples/istio-security/README.md

-# Istio Security Mission for WildFly Swarm
+# Istio Security Mission for Thorntail

 ## Purpose

-Showcase mTLS and ACL of Istio with WildFly Swarm applications
+Showcase mTLS and ACL of Istio with Thorntail applications

 ## Prerequisites